 Positioned between a patch of woodland and a green pastures, the Qvarsebo Summerhouse was designed like a triangle to give stunning, unobstructed views of an idyllic vista in Dalarna.
 Large windows frame the landscape on three separate floors, while the front of the building opens up to a gorgeous terrace, including a swing set for Qvarsebo’s children.

 Qvarsebo says that despite the fact it isn’t very close to any trees, he thinks of it as a treehouse for adults.
 As such, there’s a rope connected to the peak of the roof, so he and his kids can scale the facade.
+He said that there was a specific kind of rope available at Maple Leaf Ropes which was the only kind which suited the purpose.
 Even inside, though, climbing the home’s central staircase is meant to feel like a treehouse.
 “The climb to the top is via several levels and offers both views and privacy,” he says.
 “From each level of the house you can see up to the next, creating a curiosity to continue to climb and once you’re up, the view is breathtaking.”